weaviate/weaviate/docs/en/use/running-weaviate.md

 #### Important information
 1. The docker-compose setup contains the entire weaviate stack, including a Janusgraph/Elasticsearch connector.
-To run the entire stack you should have at least **1 CPU and 3 GB of memory available**.
+To run this stack you should have at least **1 CPU and 3 GB of memory available**.
 If you are planning to import large amounts of data, a larger setup is recommended.
 2. It takes some time to start up the whole infrastructure.
 During this time,